 TinyFSK is an ingenious FSK interface created by Andrew Flowers, K0SM, utilizing Arduino or Arduino-compatible boards and supported by major logging programs like WriteLog, N1MM, and DXLabs.
 Mortty is a kit created by Steve Smith, N8AR, and Larry Gauthier, K8UT, that utilizes TinyFSK.
 You can buy the kit and build the interface.
 It’s not difficult.
 Mortty connects to your computer’s USB port and provides outputs for FSK/CW and PTT.
 For more information, see the Mortty website here.

-These are the exact circuits I use for FSK, PTT and CW keying.
-The PTT & FSK circuits work great with MMTTY.
+If you are handy with a soldering iron, you can build your own simple transistor interface.
+These are the exact circuits I (AA5AU) use for FSK, PTT and CW keying.
 These circuits are connected to the same DB9 connector which allows all three circuits to be controlled by the same serial port (DB9 pin-out shown here).

 Opto-isolators can also be used instead of transistors.
 Bob, W3YY, has produced a very nice high-quality circuit board using opto-isolators.
 His boards are available for purchase in kit or assembled/tested form at a reasonable cost.
 Check his interface page at http://w3yy.com/fsk.htm.

 The FSK circuit for the TS-930 is the same as shown in Diagram 2 except replace the NPN transistor with a PNP.